luislozanogmia/artificial_mind/README.md

 **Open-source implementation of all six modular layers of the Artificial Mind:**
 Perception • Grounding • Validation • System Identity • Expression • Execution.

-Each layer is designed to be **plug-and-play**, allowing developers to integrate only the components they need into their own **agentic AI systems**.
+Each layer is a complete, working engine.
+For example The AX Executor handles the **how** (clicking, typing, launching apps with full validation).
+You handle the **what and when** (integrating it into your agent's decision-making pipeline, workflow orchestration, and state management).

 ---